Computing nonlinear Schr\"odinger equations with Hermite functions beyond harmonic traps: Computing with Hermite expansions

-This procedure yields a stable approximation of $F$ at essentially the same computational cost as the naive inversion approach, while avoiding the loss of resolution associated with the non-decaying asymptotics of $F$.
+This procedure yields a stable approximation of $F$ at essentially the same computational cost as the na\"ive inversion approach, while avoiding the loss of resolution associated with the non-decaying asymptotics of $F$.

 \paragraph{Computing the gauge factor $E$.} In the main text we require

 Using the values $F(\mathbf{x})$ obtained from \eqref{eqn:recover_F}, we set

 which is then used in the R-transform and its inverse.